Touch Compatibility Issues with iPhone Screens

-Three companies produce screens to Apple; LG, Toshiba, and Sharp.
+Three companies produce screens to Apple: LG, Toshiba, and Sharp.

-We use these screens for our repair.
+We use these screens for our iPhone repairs.

 Although the LCDs themselves are made to Apple’s strict specification, compatibility between iPhone devices varies greatly.
 If you look at the 3D touch panel, there is a long serial code which might not look like it means anything but can be decoded to the following.
-The first three letters identify the maker of the LCD and 3D touch panel and the remaining digits are the serial- unique to that LCD.
-This information is also contained in the QR code on the back of the screen and is recorded in Apple’s GSX server against the IMEI and the serial number of the device.
+The first three letters identify the maker of the LCD and 3D touch panel.
+The remaining digits are the serial- unique to that LCD.
+This information is also contained in the QR code on the back of the screen.
+Plus this is recorded in Apple’s GSX server against the IMEI and the serial number of the device.

-Toshiba LCDs start with C11 or F7C
+- Toshiba LCDs start with C11 or F7C

-LG LCDs start with DTP or C3F
+- LG LCDs start with DTP or C3F

-Sharp LCDs start with DKH or C0N
+- Sharp LCDs start with DKH or C0N

 We believe a similar machine is used if you ever take an iPhone direct to Apple for a screen replacement.
-At this point, it doesn’t matter whether the iPhone gets an LG, Toshiba or Sharp LCD as the calibration machine will make sure it is configured correctly.
+At this point, it doesn’t matter whether the iPhone gets an LG, Toshiba or Sharp LCD.
+As the calibration machine will make sure it is configured correctly.
 Sometimes the calibrated screen has touch issue, too.

-If the iPhone was calibrated for a Toshiba or Sharp screen and you cross install between these 2 manufacturers there is roughly a 5% chance of bad touch and the type by itself.
+If the iPhone was calibrated for a Toshiba or Sharp screen and you cross install between these 2 manufacturers.
+There is roughly a 5% chance of a bad touch and the type by itself.
 If the iPhone was originally calibrated for an LG screen and you cross install with a Toshiba or Sharp screen then there is a 50% chance of touch problems because LG’s sensitivity range distribution is very different to these 2 manufacturers.

 Because, we don’t know what was the original screen and if we give you a different one touch compatibility issue can come up on the screen.
 This problem never happens with high quality screens so this is the best solution in this situation.